skit-ai/tech/_posts/2022-01-04-complexity-of-conversations.md

 ## Success

-Conversations could be of many kinds along with their success definitions.
+Different kinds of conversations would have different success definitions.
+Most of these depend on alignment between goals of the two parties.

 A regular goal oriented conversation with user initiation has a really simple success definition.
 For example, a call with user asking for temperature of a place can be called successful if the information is provided.

-In other cases paths like this that appear reasonable might not be the _most desired_ outcomes.
-Consider a situation where you are selling a product on call.
-TODO ...
+The metric here could be simple something like the following:

+$$ \text{Resolution%} = \frac{\text{Calls where user goals were met}}{\text{Total calls}} $$

+This simple formulation becomes tricky as the alignment between user and bot goals becomes inexact.
+For example when the _bot is calling_ the user for payment reminders, it might not just want to remind and collect a snooze time, but also want to persuade the users to pay as early as possible.
+In such cases, you might want to use another rate of favorable outcomes:

+$$ \text{Favorable%} = \frac{\text{Calls with favorable outcomes}}{\text{Resolved calls}} $$

+Another example where this works is in _argumentative_ conversations where holding a reasonable conversation and reaching conclusion is important (_resolution_), winning the argument (the favorable outcome) is the key part of _success_.

 ## Difficulty